Records & Registration

 Voluntary Leave of Absence

-A Voluntary Leave of Absence (VLOA) is a self-initiated action by the student at any point of the semester resulting in temporary discontinuation of study.
+A Voluntary Leave of Absence is a self-initiated action by the student at any point of the semester resulting in temporary discontinuation of study.
 The student may consider a voluntary leave of absence when there is an extenuating circumstance that renders the fulfillment of a student’s academic responsibilities no longer possible.
 A Leave can only be applied to the fall or spring semester.
 Winter and summer sessions are not regular semesters and are not eligible for leaves.

 Potential reasons include: